 Turn to Chapter 4 if you want to configure your storage units automatically with CFMENU, a menu-based utility that simplifies the configuration process.
-This utility is especially helpful if you are configuring storagesets for the first time.
+This utility is especially helpful if you're configuring storagesets for the first time.

 Turn to Chapter 5 if you want to configure your storage units manually by issuing CLI commands from a local or remote connection.
-Configuring your storage units manually give you more flexibility when it comes to naming the storage units-CFMENU automatically names them for you.
-However, with the increased flexibility comes increased responsibility, so you should complete a profile for each storage unit or device that you want to configure.
+Configuring your storage units manually give you more authority when it comes to naming the storage units, since CFMENU automatically names them for you.
+However, with authority comes responsibility, so you should complete a profile for each storage unit or device that you want configure in your subsystem before you begin the procedures provided in Chapter 5.